Hormone therapy (HT) refers to

 long-term health reasons?
 Consider changing to another treatment, depending on

-the problem you are using HRT to treat.
-If HRT seems like the best choice for
+the problem you are using HT to treat.
+If HT seems like the best choice for

 you, plan to use the lowest possible effective dose.